-3 https://ec.europa.eu/info/food-farming-fisheries/key-policies/common-agricultural-policy/financing-cap/financial-assurance/managing-payments_en
+3 https://ec.europa.eu/info/food-farming-fisheries/key-policies/common-agricultural-policy/financing-

 There are various challenges that need to be addressed towards the integration of the various technological solutions.
 For example, Earth Observation (EO) technologies are the key for large scale monitoring solutions.
 However, they still can't perform adequately in respect to small area parcels (<1ha) that for example dominantly characterise the holdings of farmers in South-East Europe.
-In addition, their performance is affected by weather parameters e.g. cloud coverage, which is often the case at North European countries.
-Additional challenges with regards to the exploitation of agricultural data streams from innovative sources are related with the data sharing regulatory environment including issues like data ownership, data privacy, and data secrecy.
-Another crucial issue for exploiting existing data flows to a maximum extent is the technical and semantic interoperability of systems and the heterogeneity in terms of data models and data exchange mechanisms.
+In addition, their performance is affected by weather parameters e.g., cloud coverage, which is often the case at North European countries.
+Additional challenges with regards to the exploitation of agricultural data streams from innovative sources are related with the data sharing regulatory environment, including issues like data ownership, data privacy, and data secrecy.
+Another crucial issue halting the exploitation of existing data flows to a maximum extent is the technical and semantic interoperability of systems as well as the heterogeneity in terms of data models and data exchange mechanisms.

-The MEF4CAP project - in the context of WP2 - aims to create an inventory of ICT based solutions that demonstrate strong potential toward the further digitalisation of agricultural sector and that can contribute in CAP monitoring and evaluation mechanisms.
-Towards this scope a series of liaison activities have been initiated with related projects, initiatives and organisations.
+The MEF4CAP project - in the context of WP2 - aims to create an inventory of ICT based solutions that demonstrate strong potential toward the further digitalisation of agricultural sector and that can contribute to CAP monitoring and evaluation mechanisms.
+Towards this scope, a series of liaison activities have been initiated with related projects, initiatives, and organisations.
 The overall objective of the collaboration activities is to capture relevant agricultural technological developments that are still on an early stage but have the potential to be adopted on large scale in the years to come.

-Summarising, Task 2.1 performed a thorough state of the art review mainly on already published scientific articles and technical reports on agricultural technologies that are already in use across the EU.
+Summarising, Task 2.1 performed a thorough state of the art review mainly of already published scientific articles and technical reports on agricultural technologies that are already in use across the EU.
 Task 2.2 aims to capture technological developments that are not yet widely deployed or that still are under research and development.
 To this end, a series of direct interactions with the selected EU projects and organisations were realised aiming to identify if and how their outcomes can directly or indirectly be exploited towards the digitisation of monitoring and evaluation frameworks for the future CAP.
-The aforementioned liaison activities as well as the key technical outcomes will be presented in the following sections of this document.
+In addition, and in order to provide a more complete overview of the ongoing research activities on areas relevant to CAP monitoring and evaluation, the review is extended in recording developments on the use of ICT technologies for the needs of livestock management considering animal welfare.
+In a similar manner, recent development on satellite-based Earth Observation research outcomes on EU level are reviewed.